khalid-hussain/shaheen/chap8.md

 Naeem, who was almost subconscious said, "Badr!
 Hold me close to you.
 If only I could fulfill my pledge."

 "You have already fulfilled your pledge."
-Saying this Badr Bin Mughira landed his lance into the chest of a horseman who had approached for a duel.
+Saying this Badr bin Mughira landed his lance into the chest of a horseman who had approached for a duel.
 The Christian horseman fell off his horse but at the same time Naeem's head lowered in a state of becoming unconscious.
 Badr dashed his horse towards the tents of the wounded.
 A few young men took Naeem Bin Ridwan inside after taking him off the horse.

-Badr Bin Mughira jumped off his horse and entered the tent.
+Badr bin Mughira jumped off his horse and entered the tent.
 Bashir Bin Hassan was busy dressing the injured but he immediately turned his attention towards Naeem.